Thursday, July 26, 2012

 It was no coincidence that I would soon be faced with the most difficult experience of my life.
 I do believe in God, and that there is a Plan for each of us, that we can use our free will to either participate or reject at any given time.
 I needed to write through the illness and eventual death of my father.
 There was no one, but the Self that I had set aside so many years ago, that could possibly understand what I was going through.
 This blog helped me so much.

 My Dad had always been so healthy it was ridiculous.
 The man ate a vegetarian macrobiotic diet for 30 years, and exercised every day.
 At every check up, the doctors would tell him, " Just keep doing what you're doing".
 So, his diagnosis, of an aggressive brain tumor, and his subsequent frailty, was a complete shock to everyone.

-So, though all these highs and lows, I wrote, and pondered, and healed.
+So, though all this, I wrote, and pondered, and healed.
 Then the other day, it was pointed out to me that only a handful of people ever saw my blog, and why didn't I try and share it with others who might relate to what I'd been though.
 Hmmm, novel concept.
 See, to a diary keeper, an online blog seemed rather public, but then again, who'd ever even find it?
 In the internet realm, it's like I'd kept it tucked under my mattress all this time.

 But, I had to admit, that there wasn't anything about what I've experience that needs to be hidden.
 In fact, I could see how the things I went through could be of help to someone else.
-So, I'm going to take this blog out from under the mattress and put it out on the coffee table.
-No pun intended.

 I am also going to commit to digging out some old poetry or writing some new poems, since it's kind of my thing.......More to be revealed.